fedex2118/CoalaPy/README.md

 First of all you need to download ETE-3 Toolkit and use python version 3.6 or below and setup an environment for ETE-3, best practice is to use conda.

-To execute coalaPy inside the terminal or shell activate the environment that uses ete3.
-Then just run "executeCoala.py" with the following arguments: "pathname of your nexus file (put it inside InputFiles folder)", float number that denotes cospeciation probability, float number that denotes duplication probability, float number that denotes host switch probability, float number that denotes loss probability.

-Issues: Coala requires a Nexus file type that must have the same structure of the ones shown here in the "InputFiles/" folder.
+Coala requires a Nexus file type that must have the same structure of the ones shown here in the "InputFiles/" folder, just make sure to put your files inside that folder or any folder you create inside /CoalaPy one.

+To execute coalaPy inside the terminal or shell activate the environment that uses ete3. <br />
+Then just run "executeCoala.py" with the required arguments shown below.

 # Example of how to run CoalaPy inside Terminal/Shell:

--- (base): conda activate ete3
+(base): conda activate ete3 <br />
--- (ete3): python executeCoala.py
+(ete3): python executeCoala.py InputFiles/AP_coala.nex 0.50 0.40 0.0 0.10

+argument 1: InputFiles/AP_coala.nex nexus filepath <br />
+argument 2: 0.50 Cospeciation probability <br />
+argument 3: 0.40 Duplication probability <br />
+argument 4: 0.0 Host switch probability Note: in the current version this one must be 0.0 <br />
+argument 5: 0.10 Loss probability

+The results will be printed on the terminal.

 # More info